jayyuen1/js-interface/README.md

     const obj = {}

-    console.log(JSInterface.isImplementedIn(obj, MathInterface)) // false, because our object does not yet have the functions needed to implement our interface
+    // The following line returns false, because our object does not yet have
+    // the functions needed to implement our interface console.log(JSInterface.isImplementedIn(obj, MathInterface))

     JSInterface.implementIn(obj, MathInterface, {
       add: function(x, y) { return x + y },
       subtract: function(a, b) { return a - b }
     })

-    console.log(JSInterface.isImplementedIn(obj, MathInterface)) // true, because our object now implements the interface
+    // The following line returns true, because our object now implements
+    // the interface
+    console.log(JSInterface.isImplementedIn(obj, MathInterface))

 ````